Table Of Content

 Do you ever feel overwhelmed by the world around you?
 Bright lights, loud noises, or crowded spaces leave you feeling drained, anxious, or on edge.
 If this sounds familiar, you may be easily overstimulated, a state also known as sensory overload.

 For highly sensitive people, overstimulation can be a daily challenge that interferes with work, relationships, and overall well-being.
+Research shows that 20% of people are highly sensitive to sensory input—meaning your brain receives and processes information more deeply than others.
 But what causes this heightened sensitivity, and why do some people seem to get overstimulated so easily?

 In this article, we’ll explore the neurological roots of overstimulation, including how factors like prenatal stress, birth trauma, and early childhood experiences can contribute to sensory input processing issues.
 We’ll also discuss how Neurologically-Focused Chiropractic Care, a unique approach offered by PX Docs, can help restore balance to the sympathetic nervous system and relieve those struggling with sensory overload.